milofultz/tinybrainfans/wiki/Programming/Javascript/npm.md

 find . -name 'node_modules' -type d -prune -print -exec rm -rf '{}' \;
 ```

+*Note: using a package like `trash-cli`[3] can help if you don't want your mistakes to be irreversible.*

 Delete the global `node_modules` folder:

 ```shell